 FD’s in the form “foreign_key → attribute”

-These occur with 1-to-many relationships, such as the FD “username → ccnum.”
-While they appear different when represented in the ER diagram, in reality they are identical to the first case.
+These occur with 1-to-many relationships, the only case being “mediaId → username.”
+While this seems different when represented in the ER diagram, in reality this is identical to the first case.
 This is because when these tables are represented in table form in a given DBMS, these 1-to-many relationships don’t exist in separate tables; they manifest themselves as a foreign key on the table on the “many” side of the relationship.
-For example, in the case of “username → ccnum” (“username” being on the “Users” table and “ccnum” being on the “Billing” table), the 1-to-many relationship between the 2 tables (many users can use a single set of billing information, but each user can only have 1 set of billing information) manifests itself as a foreign key on the “Users” table.
-And now this kind of FD looks identical to the first case since “username” is now the PK of the table and “ccnum” is now just another attribute in the table.
+For example, in the case of “mediaId → username” (“mediaId” being on the “Media” table and “username” being on the “User” table), the 1-to-many relationship between the 2 tables (many users can upload media, but each piece of media only has 1 “uploader”) manifests itself as a foreign key on the “Media” table.
+And now this kind of FD looks identical to the first case since “mediaId” is now the PK of the table and “username” is now just another attribute in the table.
 This means these kinds of FD’s preserve not only 3NF, but also BCNF.

 Other FD’s

-There are only 2 FD’s in our entire global schema that don’t fit into this kind of mold.
-These FD’s are “email → username” on the “Users” table (since each user must register with a unique email address) and “(filepath & extension) → mediaID” on the “Media” table (any given file path and extension can lead to only 1 location on the hard disk, and only 1 piece of media can sit at this location).
-Unfortunately, neither of these satisfy the BCNF requirements because neither FD is trivial and the LHS of the FD isn’t a superkey of their respective tables.
-However, these both satisfy the 3NF requirements because “username” is the PK of the “Users” table and “mediaID” is the PK of the “Media” table, meaning each RHS of each FD is part of some candidate key of their respective table.
+There is only 1 FD in our entire global schema that doesn’t fit into this kind of mold; “email → username” on the “Users” table (since each user must register with a unique email address).
+Unfortunately, this doesn’t satisfy the BCNF requirements because it isn’t a trivial FD and the LHS of the FD isn’t a superkey.
+However, this satisfies the 3NF requirements because “username” is the PK of the “Users” table, meaning the RHS of the FD is part of “some” candidate key of their respective table.

 Because of the facts listed above, our global relational database schema is NOT already in BCNF form, but it IS already in 3NF form, so we will not make any changes to our schema since we will only have minimal data redundancy.